 Is viewing pornography an addiction?

 It is reasonable to declare that not everyone who drinks alcohol becomes addicted to alcohol.
 The same can also be said for internet pornography.
 Not everyone who views pornography will become addicted.
-The journey to become addicted to pornography most likely follows the same pattern as drug addiction.
+The journey to becoming addicted to pornography most likely follows the same pattern as drug addiction.
 For example, at some point, a person may be exposed to pornographic images and then begins to experiment with pornography.
-This experimentation may progress to abuse and then, dependence marked by viewing more and more in depth types of pornography and experiencing physical and psychological withdrawals symptoms when attempting to stop.
+This experimentation may progress to abuse and then, dependence marked by viewing more and more in-depth types of pornography and experiencing physical and psychological withdrawal symptoms when attempting to stop.
 Then, for some, addiction sets in due to a variety of genetic, environmental, and psychological factors.